Wyatt002/Camp-Scout/journals/connor_gariepy.md

+## July 14, 2023

+Today we worked on:
+* Implenting unit tests for 'api-profile'
+* The front-end's main page and navbar

+Today Brian J and I worked on the unit tests for the 'api-profile' after we successfully made a 'get' endpoint for getting all profiles or one specific profile and a 'post' endpoint for creating profiles.
+We managed to get a test for get_all and create working but still need to get our test for get_one working.

+While we did that, Brian R and Jen worked on the main page and the navbar and made more progress on that.

+On monday I will check and see if we'd like to declare our API keys in the docker-compose.yaml and put the .env for our API keys in the top level of the directory instead of storing it in routers, this will take some fiddling on my part to make it work this way instead but might be cleaner and look nicer, while we've been told both are valid ways to go about it I will ask first and see what the group likes more.

 ## July 13, 2023

 Today we worked on:
 * Implementing and merging 'api-facilities' and 'api-weather'
 * Started to work on 'api-profile'